Sarwesh13/Learning-Git/README.md

-git branch = shows the current and all branches in a repo git log = shows the logs entered by user git reset --soft HEAD~1 = resets the commit to the previous commit
+git branch = shows the current and all branches in a repo git log = shows the logs entered by user git reset --soft HEAD~1 = resets the commit to the previous commit git branch = shows all the branch we are currently in git checkout <branchname> = Switches us to <branchname>

 ```